 Do you ever stop and think to yourself, “Wow, if I hadn’t had that particular experience, I wouldn’t be in the place and position I am in today?”
-For Quisha Wesley, a TeacherReady® alumna, this was a familiar and frequent thought that came full circle last week at Studer Education’s℠ What’s Right is Education conference in Chicago.
+For Quisha Wesley, a TeacherReady® alumna, this was a familiar and frequent thought that came full circle this month at Studer Education’s℠ What’s Right is Education conference in Chicago.

 A few months ago, Quisha decided to accompany her mother, a Nursing Manager for the VA hospital in Richmond, Virginia, to Studer Group’s® What’s Right in Healthcare conference.

 “I thought, I want to go to Chicago—I’ve never been there.
 Let me just come with mom, and I’ll just go do the sightseeing thing.
 And little did I know…”